POVM generated quantum trajectories without stochastic differential equations: Conclusions

 On the theoretical side, the physical meaning of the martingale convergence as already attempted in \cite{bauerlong2013} should be re-investigated in a more transparent way.

 \acknowledgments We acknowledge many useful and informative discussions with M.D.
-Srinivas, Rama Govindarajan, R. Vijayraghavan, Apoorva Patel and members of quantum@iitm, in particular Arul Lakshminarayan, Vaibhav Madhok and Suresh Govindarajan.
+Srinivas, Rama Govindarajan, R. Vijayraghavan, Apoorva Patel, A.R.
+Usha Devi, Sai Vinjanampathy and members of quantum@iitm, in particular Arul Lakshminarayan, Vaibhav Madhok and Suresh Govindarajan.
+Both of us gratefully acknowledge hospitality at TIFR-Hyderabad where major parts of this work were completed.